hippylib/hippylibx/CONTRIBUTING.md

     - Respect the needs of different users (current and/or future).

 - Keep things separate and logically organized
-    - General usage features go in hIPPYlibx (implemented in as much generality as possible), non-general features go into external apps/projects.
+    - General usage features go in hIPPYlibX (implemented in as much generality as possible), non-general features go into external apps/projects.
-    - Inside hIPPYlibx, compartmentalize between modeling, algorithms, utils, etc.
+    - Inside hIPPYlibX, compartmentalize between modeling, algorithms, utils, etc.
     - Contributions that are project-specific or have external dependencies are allowed (if they are of broader interest), but should be `#ifdef`-ed and not change the code by default.

 - Code specifics